O.W.L. Society: Dissolution

-The O.W.L. began to fade from University life in the early 1920s and several brief attempts were made to revive the O.W.L. as a purely functional organization.
+The O.W.L. began to fade from University life in the early 1920s, and several brief attempts were made to revive the O.W.L. as a purely functional organization.
 In 1923, College Topics reported that the O.W.L. had “reorganized” and merged with Sigma Delta Chi, formerly the university's chapter of the national journalistic fraternity.
 College Topics noted that the new organization would “[act] as an unofficial group of students interested in student publications, gathered for the purpose of encouraging all journalistic activities at the University of Virginia.”

 In 1928, the O.W.L. was again resurrected, this time with the purpose of sponsoring the satirical student publication known as The Yellow Journal, which was then facing considerable criticism from faculty and students for its practice of anonymous publication.
 During the years 1929 and 1930, the masthead of the Yellow Journal read, in part, “Sponsored by the OWLS (the damned fools).”
 After 1930, the O.W.L. was no longer mentioned in the masthead, and the journal ceased publication entirely in 1934.

 The reason for the O.W.L.’s disappearance remains unclear, although numerous theories abound.
 One theory, published in the Cavalier Daily in 1968, asserts that the O.W.L. may have become what is now known as the Seven Society.
 The article suggests that the members of the O.W.L., taking to heart University President Edwin Alderman’s admonition that a more “beneficial” secret society be formed on grounds, began operating in greater secrecy under a new title.
 As the new organization gained prominence, the O.W.L. gradually became less relevant and was discontinued.
 The Seven Society's first public announcement, in 1915, coincided with the O.W.L.’s changing its heading in Corks and Curls from a secret society to a club.
 However, no hard evidence is known to exist to support this theory.

 More likely, is that a combination of student apathy, increasing pressure from other social organizations, and financial hardship brought on by the Great Depression combined to cause the Society’s collapse.
-However, its demise also coincided with university funding of student organizations, reducing the need for one of O.W.L.'s primary function.
+However, its demise also coincided with university funding of student organizations, reducing the need for one of O.W.L.'s primary functions.